 Authors’ disclosures/Competing interests

-This project was funded by the Ministry of Economy and Competitiveness (MINECO) of Spain, under the programme “Programa Estatal de Investigación, Desarrollo e Innovación Orientada a los Retos de la Sociedad, Plan Estatal de Investigación Científica Técnica y de Innovación 2013-2016”.
+This project was partially funded by the Ministry of Economy and Competitiveness (MINECO) of Spain, under the programme “Programa Estatal de Investigación, Desarrollo e Innovación Orientada a los Retos de la Sociedad, Plan Estatal de Investigación Científica Técnica y de Innovación 2013-2016”.
 Grant ECO2013-48217-C2-1 (http://invesfeps.ulpgc.es/en).
+Moreover, it has also been partially funded by the Agència de gestió d'Ajuts Universitaris i de Recerca (AGAUR) within the framework of the program "Suports a Grups de Recerca (SGR 2017-2019)", of the group: "Grup de Recerca en Avaluació de Polítiques Públiques ", proceeding 2017 SGR 263.
 The funder had no influence in the conduct of this study or the drafting of this manuscript.

 References